-In January 2016, the FASB issued ASU 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01").
+In January 2016, the FASB issued ASU 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities".
 The updated guidance enhances the reporting model for financial instruments, which includes amendments to address aspects of recognition, measurement, presentation and disclosure.
 The amendment to the standard is effective for interim and annual periods beginning after December 15, 2017.
-The Company is currently assessing the impact that this standard will have on its consolidated financial statements.
+The Company intends to adopt this standard at the beginning of its 2018 fiscal year and has determined that this standard will not have a significant impact on its consolidated financial statements.

 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)" ("ASU 2016-02").
 ASU 2016-02 establishes new accounting and disclosure requirements for leases.
 This standard requires lessees to classify most leases as either finance or operating leases and to initially recognize a lease liability and right-of-use asset.
 Entities may elect to account for certain short-term leases (with a term of 12 months or less) using a method similar to the current operating lease model.
 The statements of operations will include, for finance leases, separate recognition of interest on the lease liability and amortization of the right-of use asset and for operating leases, a single lease cost, calculated so that the cost of the lease is allocated over the lease term on a straight-line basis.
 ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within those annual reporting periods, with early adoption permitted.
-This standard must be applied using a modified retrospective approach, which requires recognition and measurement of leases at the beginning of the earliest period presented, with certain practical expedients available.
-The Company is currently working to complete an inventory of all of its lease contracts and currently intends to adopt the standard in the first quarter of fiscal 2019.
+This standard must be applied using a modified retrospective approach, which requires recognition and measurement of leases at the beginning of the earliest period presented with certain practical expedients available.
+The Company is in the process of analyzing the impact of the guidance on our inventory of lease contracts and currently intends to adopt the standard in the first quarter of fiscal 2019.
 The Company expects this ASU to have a material impact on its consolidated financial statements upon recognition of the lease liability and right-of-use asset for lease contracts which are currently accounted for as operating leases.